 This course builds upon the foundations established in PHE104.
 The principles of kinetics and kinematics of particles are reviewed.
-Planar and 3D kinematics of rigid bodies are presented.
+Planar and 3D kinematics of rigid bodies is presented.
 Newton's Second Law, Work and Energy, and Impulse and Momentum are applied to planar and 3D rigid body kinetics.
 Practical engineering applications are used as examples to illustrate the theory and as problem assignments.
-The course provides the necessary foundation for work in machine design, system dynamics and robotics.